 - a.
-Should the state intend to request an extension of the demonstration, the state must submit an extension request no later than 6 months prior to the expiration date of the demonstration.
-The chief executive officer of the state must submit to CMS either a demonstration extension request or a phase-out plan consistent with the requirements of paragraph 9 (Demonstration Phase-Out). - b.
-Compliance with Transparency Requirements 42 CFR § 431.412.
-Effective April 27, 2012, as part of demonstration extension requests the state must provide documentation of compliance with the transparency requirements of 42 CFR § 431.412 and the public notice and tribal consultation requirements outlined in paragraph 15 (Public Notice and Consultation with Interested Parties). - Demonstration Phase-Out.
+Demonstration extension request must comply with transparency requirements at 42 CFR § 431.412. - As part of the demonstration extension requests the state must provide documentation of compliance with the transparency requirements at 42 CFR 431.412 and the public notice and tribal consultation requirements outlined in STC 15. - Demonstration Phase-Out.
 The state may suspend or terminate this demonstration in whole, or in part, only consistent with the following requirements: - a.
 Notification of Suspension or Termination: The state must promptly notify CMS in writing of the reason(s) for the suspension or termination, together with the effective date and phase-out plan.
-The state must submit its notification letter and a draft phase-out plan to CMS no less than 5 months before the effective date of the demonstration's suspension or termination.
-Prior to submitting the draft phase-out plan to CMS, the state must publish on its website the draft phase-out plan for a 30-day public comment period.
+The state must submit its notification letter and a draft phase-out plan to CMS no less than 6 months before the effective date of the demonstration's suspension or termination.
+Prior to submitting the draft phase-out plan to CMS, the state must publish on its website the draft phase-out plan for a 30- day public comment period.
 In addition, the state must conduct tribal consultation in accordance with its approved tribal consultation state plan amendment.
 Once the 30-day public comment period has ended, the state must provide a summary of each public comment received, the state's response to the comment and how the state incorporated the received comment into a revised phase-out plan.